The U.S. Food and Drug Administration continues efforts to increase the supply of infant formula production in the U.S.

-Also, don’t try to make your formula last longer by adding more water (diluting) it.
-That can affect the nutrient levels in the formula and cause serious health problems.
+Also, don’t try to make your formula last longer by adding more water to it (diluting).
+Diluting formula can decrease the nutrient levels in the formula and cause serious health problems.

 FDA and HHS Information Resources

-The FDA and our government partners have created information resources to help you make decisions for feeding your baby until infant formula supplies return to normal.
+The FDA and our government partners have created information resources to help you make decisions for feeding your baby.

 And the U.S. Department of Health and Human Service webpage Information for Families During the Formula Shortage has a wide range of information in multiple languages.
 It includes advice from physicians and experts on trying new formulas and safe substitution.